-Forward swept wings have been tried by several countries and aircraft manufacturers but have never been put into mass production.
-The design of this type of wing was used to improve performance of the ailerons at both low and high speeds.
+Forward-swept wings have been tried by several countries and aircraft manufacturers but have never been put into mass production.
+The design of this type of wing was used to improve the performance of the ailerons at both low and high speeds.

-On a conventional wing the tip begins to stall first, either at high speed from Transonic airflow or by wingtip vortices.
+On a conventional wing, the tip begins to stall first, either at high speed from Transonic airflow or by wingtip vortices.
 Because the ailerons are mounted close to the wing tips these stalled areas affected how well the ailerons worked.
-By sweeping the wings forward, designers found the root would stall before the tip, thus improving the performance of the ailerons, thus improving maneuverbility and controllability.
+By sweeping the wings forward, designers found the root would stall before the tip, thus improving the performance of the ailerons, thus improving maneuverability and controllability.

 When flying around the sound barrier shockwaves form as they meet the wings leading edge.
 The shockwaves reduce lift and increase drag.
-For eary fast jet and bomber designers the Delta Wing allowed the rest of the wing to remain behind the shockwave created at the wing root.
+For early fast jet and bomber designers, the Delta Wing allowed the rest of the wing to remain behind the shockwave created at the wing root.

 Delta wings allow for a cavernous volume to be stored inside them making them perfect for large fuel or bomb loads, depending on the aircraft.
-Delta wings are now confined to military aircraft due to the the size of wing needed for commercial aircraft to be very, very large and less efficient as the swept back wing we see on all commercial airliners.
+Delta wings are now confined to military aircraft due to the size of wing needed for commercial aircraft to be very, very large and less efficient than the swept-back wing we see on all commercial airliners.

 Delta wings can add much more maneuverability to a military fast jet, but in doing so can create controllability issues.
 To help overcome these issues most modern delta jets will use a combination of fly-by-wire computers and additional wings called Canards.